Melissa Fay Greene: The Temple Bombing

 The Temple Bombing (1996) investigates an incident of domestic terrorism during the era of "massive resistance" to desegregation in Atlanta in 1958 when an Atlanta synagogue known as "The Temple" was bombed by a homegrown Neo-Nazi organization.
-The New Jersey-born Rabbi Jacob Rothschild, a friend and colleague of Rev. Martin Luther King Jr., and other white and African-American leaders of the civil rights movement, spoke and acted on behalf of civil equality despite the precarious social position of Southern Jews and the fears of his congregants that the violent racists would come after them.
+Rabbi Jacob M. Rothschild, a friend and colleague of Rev. Martin Luther King Jr., and other white and African-American leaders of the civil rights movement, spoke and acted on behalf of civil equality despite the precarious social position of Southern Jews and the fears of his congregants that the violent racists would come after them.

 The book was a National Book Award finalist and winner of the Southern Book Critics Circle Award, the Georgia Author of the Year Award of the Georgia Writers Association, the Georgia Historical Society Award, the Hadassah Myrtle Wreath Award, the Salon Book Award, and the American Civil Liberties Union National Civil Liberties Award.

 The infamous 1915 lynching—by a white mob including civic leaders—of the Jewish 31-year-old manager of the Atlanta Pencil Company, Leo Frank, wrongly convicted and posthumously pardoned for the murder of 13-year-old child worker Mary Phagan, occurred within this same community: Frank was a member of The Temple.

 The Academy Award-winning film Driving Miss Daisy (Best Picture, 1989), written by prize-winning Atlanta native Alfred Uhry, makes dramatic use of the Temple bombing incident—Miss Daisy is a Temple member—though the chronology is fictionalized.